 Beville served as an assistant coach at Washington College in 1986 and 1987 and the team reached the national title contest in 1986.
 He was inducted into the school’s Athletic Hall of Fame in 2002.

 During his tenure at Vermont, Beville served on the Division I All-America selection committee (nine years total) and the NCAA playoff advisory committee, and was a voter on the national Division I poll.
 He was also a member of the U.S. National Team selection committee in 1998 and 2002.
 Beville coached in the North-South Senior All-Star Game in both 1997 and 2004, served six years on the Division III All-America selection committee and was a member of the Division III national championship advisory committee in 1997 and 1998.
+He was named to the Intercollegiate Men's Lacrosse Coaches Association (IMLCA) Board of Directors in June of 2021.

 Beville was a 2010 inductee into the U.S. Lacrosse Upstate New York Hall of Fame.
+His daughter, Liz, was a former Cortland women's lacrosse player and assistant coach and is currently the head coach at Le Moyne College.